 - (a) Equity values are calculated in accordance with FASB ASC Topic 718, and the valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of the grant.
-The amounts shown with respect to our Other NEOs are the average amounts for such Other NEOs, as a group. - (b) The amount shown in the "stock awards" column of the Summary Compensation Table for 2022 for our PEO includes a modification expense for our PEO's sign-on PSU award.
-Such PSU modification expense was not deducted from the Summary Compensation Table Total for purposes of these adjustments. - (c) The value included in "other compensation" in the Summary Compensation Table for fiscal 2022 for RSU equity awards accelerated in connection with Mr. Eulau's separation has also been deducted from the Summary Compensation Table Total for Mr. Eulau, because the value of such acceleration is reflected in the fair value adjustments below for such awards. - (3) TSR is calculated by dividing (a) the sum of (i) the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and (ii) the difference between our share price at the end of each fiscal year shown and the beginning of the measurement period by (b) our share price at the beginning of the measurement period.

-(4) The peer group used for this purpose is the Dow Jones U.S. Technology Hardware & Equipment Index.

-- (5) The dollar amounts reported represent the amount of net income reflected in our audited financial statements for the applicable fiscal year. - (6) The dollar amounts reported represent the amount of revenue reflected in our audited financial statements for the applicable fiscal year.
+The amounts shown with respect to our Other NEOs are the average amounts for such Other NEOs, as a group. - (3) TSR is calculated by dividing (a) the sum of (i) the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and (ii) the difference between our share price at the end of each fiscal year shown and the beginning of the measurement period by (b) our share price at the beginning of the measurement period. - (4) The peer group used for this purpose is the Dow Jones U.S. Technology Hardware & Equipment Index. - (5) The dollar amounts reported represent the amount of net income reflected in our audited financial statements for the applicable fiscal year.
+The net income amounts for fiscal years 2022 and 2023 have been updated to reflect the revised amounts, as a result of the restatement of previously reported financial information to certain errors we identified during fiscal 2024 as described in the section entitled "Compensation Recovery Determination" above. - (6) The dollar amounts reported represent the amount of revenue reflected in our audited financial statements for the applicable fiscal year.